 OK, I’ve tried everything and nothing’s worked.
 What now?

 You may find, like we have, that none of the above bears any fruit and that your baby is one of those babies that will never accept a bottle instead of the breast.
 If this is the case, please try not to worry as there are plenty of other ways to get your milk into your child.
 Yes, they’ll take some getting used to, but it’s possible.

 - Cup feeding – even very young babies can become accustomed to drinking from a cup.
 Use a proper cup to bring the liquid to the baby’s lips, and gently tip a few drops in.
 It will be messy to begin with but they will soon get the hang of it, and you will avoid any risk of nipple confusion.
 A Doidy Cup is a great choice – they are UNICEF baby-friendly and are highly recommended for breastfed babies.
-You can also try some of the various sippy cups on the market (you can find them on eBay or Amazon)
+You can also try some of the various sippy cups on the market (you can find them on Amazon)

 - Syringe feeding – use an inexpensive syringe purchased from the chemist/drugstore to deposit the milk into baby’s mouth.